itmaybejj/linkpurpose/README.md

 * <a href="mailto:comments@whitehouse.gov">Opening an email client</a>
 * <a href="tel:555-555-5555">Making a telephone call</a>
 * <a href="https://www.irs.gov/pub/irs-pdf/f1040.pdf">Downloading a document</a>
-* <a href="https://github.com/itmaybejj/linkpurpose">External and non-http protocol links</a>
+* <a href="https://github.com/itmaybejj/linkpurpose">External links</a>
+* <a href="slack://open">Links that directly open apps</a>
 * <a href="https://github.com/itmaybejj/linkpurpose/archive/refs/heads/main.zip" download>Downloading a file</a>
 * <a href="/" target="_blank">Opening a new window</a>

 Each category is optional, and custom categories and icons can be defined in config.

+Icons are visually hidden by default on links that contain an image, as these icons almost always need custom CSS for positioning.

 ### Why JS?
 Much of this *can* be done with fancy CSS, e.g.